:: HISTORY ::

 In the above photo, Jonathan Cristaldi (with a copy of a French version of The Great Gatsby in his pocket) pours celebratory glasses of wine for the Stag Dining Group, during post-event revelry in San Francisco on Bastille Day in 2011.

-Gatbsy Jonny at all, came for the party with a simplicity of heart that was its own ticket of admission.” – The Great Gatsby.
+Gatbsy Jonny at all, came for the party with a simplicity of heart that was its own ticket of admission.

 The Noble Rot was imagined to break the snobbish mold of wine culture and to foster an atmosphere around the tasting and education of wine that mirrored my hopes of how people engage with this wonderful fermented juice.
-Wine as a story, a piece of history and the language that defines wine culture is all incredibly fascinating.
+Wine as a story, a piece of history and the language that defines wine culture is all incredibly fascinating to me.
 The best scenario for learning combines an experience that encompasses those elements and presents them to you, simply put, in a fun and unpretentious way.
 The Noble Rot for me, is the answer to unpretentious wine snobbery because wine is subjective – do you like what is in your glass or not? — JC

 Noble Rot Website Theme Author: kevinw.de.